OpenNebula/addon-storpool/docs/uefi_secure_boot.md

 T_FEATURE_SMM = ":state=on"
 ```

-Definig these variable any existing definitions in the domain XML will be replaced!
+With definig these variable any existing definitions in the domain XML will be replaced!

 ##### New VMs